CMCC-Foundation/ETICO/README.md

 ├── logs                                  # a (currently not used) folder to automatically store logs ├── plots                                 # a (currently not used) fodler to automatically store plots ├── README.md
-└── sample_goro.conf                      # an example of configuration file for a section of Po Goro └── sample_goro_full.conf                 # an example of configuration file for the whole Po Goro └── sample_tolle.conf                     # an example of configuration file for the whole Po Tolle
+└── sample_gnocca.conf                      # an example of configuration file for the whole Po Gnocca └── sample_goro.conf                      # an example of configuration file for a section of Po Goro └── sample_goro_full.conf                 # an example of configuration file for the whole Po Goro └── sample_tolle.conf                     # an example of configuration file for the whole Po Tolle